ClearExplanationsAI/CLEAR-MRI/README.md

 ##  Statistical Verification

 The scripts in this folder are used to:
-* Run a simulation of our cross-validation procedure under the null to show the inflation of the false-positive rate.
+* Run a simulation of our cross-validation procedure under the null to show the inflation of the false-positive rate for a number of statistical tests, see figure A1 of the paper.
 * Calculate confidence intervals for the unbalanced test accuracy and balanced test accuracy across all patients and across language impaired patients for all the models.
 * Calculate AUC and F1 scores for each model in the paper, along with their confidence intervals.
 * Perform paired t-tests to compare the best model reported in the paper (Hybrid ROIs w/ ResNet-18) with all the rest of the models.

 The simulation led to the development of a new method for correcting the degrees of freedom to be able to perform a t-test that does not increase the type-1 error rate.
-This is the procedure described in Appendix A1 of the paper.
-The calculation of confidence intervals for unbalanced and balanced accuracies as well as AUC and F1 scores all followed the method described in the appendix.
+This is the procedure described in appendix A1 of the paper.
+The paired t-tests in statisticalTests_with_dfCorrection.py are performed after applying this degrees of freedom correction.
+Similarly, the calculation of confidence intervals for unbalanced and balanced accuracies as well as AUC and F1 scores all follow the method described in the appendix.

+All the scripts in this folder (apart from the simulation) require the detailed spreadsheets with results that are generated after running Lockbox final.py from the CNN training folder:
+* statisticalTests_with_dfCorrection.py and confidence_intervals_calculation.py require the spreadsheets saved from test_df in Lockbox final.py and
+* calculate_AUC_F1_scores.py requires the spreadsheets saved from detail_df in Lockbox final.py

+The path in the beginning of each script has to be changed to the respective folder where these spreadsheets are saved.